Postgres ON DELETE CASCADE - A Guide

 1 CREATE TABLE students ( 2 id serial PRIMARY KEY, 3 name text NOT NULL, 4 height float NOT NULL CHECK (height BETWEEN 1 AND 2.7), 5 UNIQUE (name, height) 6 );

 In the query above, the students table has two constraints: UNIQUE and CHECK.
-If you try to insert a new row with the same name and height as an existing row, PostgreSQL will not allow you to do so.
+If you try to insert a new row with the same name and height as an existing row, Postgres will not allow you to do so.
 This is because the UNIQUE constraint prevents duplicate rows.

-Similarly, if you try to insert a new row with a height outside of the range of 1 to 2.7, PostgreSQL will not allow you to do so.
+Similarly, if you try to insert a new row with a height outside of the range of 1 to 2.7, Postgres will not allow you to do so.
 This is because the CHECK constraint prevents invalid data.

 Summary